 Master Heritage Painters, Decorators & Artists

-With 40 years of experience, master heritage painters Lancaster Painters Australia are committed to the conservation, restoration, reconstruction and beautification of heritage commercial and residential buildings including houses and Churches throughout Australia.
+With over 40 years of experience, master heritage painters Lancaster Painters Australia are committed to the conservation, restoration, reconstruction and beautification of heritage commercial and residential buildings including houses and Churches throughout Australia.
 Fully licensed and qualified with full liability insurance, Lancaster Painters Australia work to the latest National OHS/WHS policies.
 Our top quality workmanship is performed to the Australian Industry Standards.
 Professional heritage services include sensitive heritage conservation-restoration, superior quality heritage painting and decorating using traditional heritage decorative finishes.

 Heritage projects in Sydney include the Lowy Institute for International Policy, Parliament House in Sydney, Highroyd House in Annadale, Rivendell Great Hall and more.
 Adelaide projects boast the Adelaide Town Hall, the Museum for Economic Botany and so much more.
 Melbourne projects include “Auld Reekie” National Trust house in Parkville.
 We also performed heritage furniture restoration work in the Wesley Uniting Church in Hobart.
 Lancaster Painters Australia are heritage listed in South Australia, New South Wales, Victoria and Tasmania, and are corporate members of the National Trust of Australia.
 Visit our heritage projects page to see our commercial projects, residential projects and heritage Church work.